pavankalyan0223/STEM-Agent-Backend/README.md

 ## Acknowledgments

-Built with FastAPI and Ollama for the AI, ChromaDB for document storage, and integrates with Model Context Protocol for advanced features.
+Built with FastAPI and Ollama for the AI, ChromaDB for document storage, Grobid for PDF processing, Sentence-BERT for embeddings, KeyBERT for keyword extraction, NetworkX for graph building, and integrates with Model Context Protocol for advanced features.

 ---

+**Important Notes**:
-**Important Note**: Make sure Ollama is running before you start the server.
+- Make sure Ollama is running before you start the server.
 The system needs it to generate answers.
 If Ollama isn't running, you'll get errors when trying to ask questions.
+- Grobid is optional but recommended for research papers with formulas.
+The system works fine without it, using PyPDF2 as a fallback.
+- All console output is plain text (no emojis) for better compatibility with various terminals.